Phylliida/ResoniteUnityExporter/README.md

 # ResoniteUnityExporter

 A Unity Plugin to easily export Avatars or Worlds from Unity into Resonite.
-(Under construction)

 ## How to use?